+What is now a tourist site was the epicenter of the West African slave trade.
 I looked at the beautiful houses built for the European slave traders, and the contrast with the slave camp located barely a hundred feet behind them could not have been greater.

 The House of Slaves is a two-story building.
 The slave traders lived on the second floor, while innocent Africans captured and brought there from throughout the continent were kept on the first floor while awaiting to be boarded onto slave ships.
-What is now a tourist site was the epicenter of the West African slave trade.
-The holding cells were like caves -- dark, damp, with no natural sunlight, and so low and cramped that one has to bend down to enter.

 Most visitors and dignitaries tour the second floor, but I spent my time in the slave cells on the first floor.

-The slave house was built with stones and contained cramped, gloomy cells.
+The slave house was built with stones and contained cramped, gloomy holding cells.
+The cells were like caves - dark and damp, with no natural sunlight and ceilings so low that one could not stand up straight.
 At the end of a narrow corridor with cells on either side was the infamous Door of No Return.
-The men, women and children who went through this door onto slave ships sailing for the Americas were never seen again by their families.
+The men, women and children who went through this door onto slave ships sailing for the Americas never saw their families again.

-Holding onto the frame of the Door of No Return, I shed tears, along with the mayor of Goree and everyone present, as I prayed for Africa to be freed from the pain and resentment caused by slavery.
+Holding onto the frame of the Door of No Return, I shed tears, along with the mayor of Gorée and everyone in our party, as I prayed for Africa to be freed from the pain and resentment caused by slavery.
 As I stood at that door, I could hear the cries and weeping of countless Africans taken against their will.